Walleye Tank: A cutting-edge Minnesota life science competition

 Case Studies in Entrepreneurship course.
-The CCaTS Office of Entrepreneurship offers a unique education opportunity to utilize case-method, small-group and experiential learning approaches to teach entrepreneurship.
-The curriculum includes exemplar scenarios, immersion experiences and team-based business development.
+The CCaTS Office of Entrepreneurship offers a unique education opportunity to use case-method, small-group and experiential learning approaches to teach entrepreneurship.
+The curriculum includes exemplary scenarios, immersion experiences and team-based business development.
 The course culminates with student teams delivering two-minute business pitches to qualify for Walleye Tank.
-Students and staff can enroll directly into Walleye Tank by contacting the Office of Entrepreneurship director, Stephen C. Ekker, Ph.D., at firstname.lastname@example.org.
+Students and staff can enroll directly into Walleye Tank by contacting the Office of Entrepreneurship program director, Rena F. Hale, Ph.D., at email@example.com.

 Walleye Tank.
-Walleye Tank is a biannual pitch competition that fosters growth and connection throughout Minnesota's life science entrepreneurial community.
+This biannual pitch competition fosters growth and connection throughout Minnesota's life science entrepreneurial community.
 The event engages a spectrum of entrepreneurs across the entire entrepreneurial path — from early entrepreneurs to venture capitalists — and provides valuable feedback on product pitch and fundamentals of startups.

 Visit the Walleye Tank website to learn more.